 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-New Zealand is an amazing place!
+New Zealand is amazing!
 It has beautiful landscapes, a relaxed feel, delicious ice cream, and is easy to navigate.
 It is also one of the most family-friendly countries in the world!
-You will find tons of things for kids to do throughout New Zealand.
-To help you plan your trip, here are 10 things to do with kids on New Zealand’s North Island.
+There are tons of things for kids to do throughout New Zealand.
+To help you plan your trip, here are 10 fun things to do with kids on New Zealand’s North Island.

 1. Te Papa